 At The River you will discover a group of real people dedicated to following Jesus Christ and manifesting His kingdom deeply in our lives and broadly in our world.
 We hope you will come visit us on a Sunday morning to see for yourself what our community is like.
 If you do, here is what you can expect....

 We believe the church is a family, knit together by something greater than our personal preferences or life circumstances.
 At The River, you’ll find a combination of very old traditions and new(er) western traditions.
 Liturgical prayers, hymns, and blessings unite us to the movement of God in church communities throughout the centuries.
 Contemporary music, videos, lighting, and art place our faith in the context of our everyday lives here in the 21st century.
 We are always striving to grow as an intergenerational, multi-ethnic community.
-Pre-Covid, kids joined us for the first couple of songs, then headed to their classes.
-Youth (middle and high schoolers) joined us regularly for musical worship and communion after the message.
-We hope to include kids and youth in the sanctuary again when it's safe for us to all worship together.
+Kids join us for the first song, then headed to their classes.
+Youth (middle and high schoolers) join us monthly for musical worship and communion after the message.

 We believe the worship of God can take on many forms.
 It's no secret that music accesses a soulful place in us, swiftly and earnestly.
 For this reason, we spend a large portion of our worship gathering in song.
 From ancient hymns and prayers set to music, to contemporary songs and even secular tunes that illuminate the spiritual journey—we love to sing, listen, and engage.
 Some folks do this while seated quietly, others stand, lift hands, and move around.
 You might even see some children dancing.
 It's all good.
 Generally the band will play a few songs at the outset of the gathering, then a longer set later on.
 The focus is not on the musicians, but on the God who orchestrates the music of our lives.